polyaxon/polyaxon/templates/experimentation/experiments.md

 ```

 You can repeat this process as much as you wish until you are satisfied with the performance of your model.
-Polyaxon will create a new experiment for you.
-However, ff the space of values you want to try is large,
+Polyaxon will create a new experiment for you each time.
+However, if the space of values you want to try is large,
-modifying the value manually and executing `polyaxon run` is not optimal,
+modifying the values manually and executing `polyaxon run` is not optimal,
 what you can do instead is create an [experiment group](experiment_groups).

 ## Stopping an experiment